Tame the Toxic: How to Create a Company Culture Employees Actually Want

 2. Find the Root Causes of Systemic Issues

 Once a company accepts there is a problem, it's time to pinpoint the cause.
-Which department has high turnover?
+Which department has a high turnover?
 What do employees like and dislike about working there?
 Companies should find a safe and anonymous way to connect with their employees to find out what does and doesn't work for them.

 If a company’s employees won’t answer critical questions directly because they fear it will threaten their employment, the company should consider hiring third-party interviewers to facilitate those anonymous conversations.
 Getting to the truth — no matter what it is — is crucial.